Dead House

 Dead House, also known as Beautiful People, is a 2014 Italian zombie horror film that was directed by Brini Amerigo.

-Synopsis
+Plot

 The Pontecorvo family is just settling down to dinner when three thugs, Testamento, Nibbio, and Nibbo's brother Brett, break into their home.
 They quickly set about capturing the family and forcing them to participate in despicable acts.
 The thugs are unaware that the scientist father, John Pontecorvo, has been working on an experiment that can bring the dead back to life as savage zombies in the house's basement.
 These undead are released after Testamento ventures into the basement looking for something to steal.
 The Pontecorvos are then forced to fight for their lives against not only their human captors but also the undead looking to kill them as well.